MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 General Corporate

-“The damage to Toshiba’s brand image, arguably the greatest in its 140-year history, cannot be recovered overnight.”
+“The damage to Toshiba’s brand image, arguably the most significant in its 140-year history, will take time to rectify.”

-The systematic accounting fraud, carried out under the involvement of top management to hide deteriorating performance, inflicted significant damage on the brand image, leading to a drop in stock prices and alienation of investors.
+The accounting fraud, which was carried out systematically and involved top management to hide deteriorating performance, inflicted significant damage on the brand image, leading to a drop in stock prices and alienation of investors.

-Once accounting fraud is exposed, not only legal measures such as criminal penalties and liability for damages are imposed, but also the intangible corporate value, such as the social credibility and brand image built up over many years, may plummet, causing severe damage that is difficult to recover.
+Once accounting fraud is exposed, legal measures such as criminal penalties and liability for damages are imposed.
+Additionally, the intangible corporate value, such as the social credibility and brand image built up over many years, may plummet, causing severe damage that is difficult to recover.

 However, there is a possibility to mitigate the damage by swiftly implementing appropriate measures after discovering accounting fraud.

-Therefore, in this article, we will explain in detail how to handle the damage to the brand image when accounting fraud is exposed, using the example of Toshiba’s accounting fraud scandal.
+In this article, we will provide a comprehensive explanation of how to manage the damage to a company’s reputation when accounting fraud is exposed.
+We will use the example of Toshiba’s accounting fraud scandal to illustrate the points discussed.

 What is Toshiba’s Accounting Scandal?